GoRexToken/-rex-2-bsc-source-c/README.md

 + E-mail: go@rex-token.com

 ****

-# Description / Contracts

-REX is a set of 6 smart contracts, made to run on BinanceSmartChain.

 # Project Description / CONTRACTS
 REX is a set of 6 smart contracts, made to run on Smart Chain (BSC).